• Skip to primary navigation

 • Let the cooked lentil quinoa mixture cool for a few minutes.
 While it’s cooling, add 1 tbsp of ground flaxseed and 3 tbsp of water to a small bowl.
 Mix it together and put it in the fridge to thicken for 10 minutes.

-• Pour the lentils and quinoa into a large food processor (this is the 13 cup food processor that I use and love!).
-Add the roughly chopped cremini mushrooms, diced red onion, old fashioned oats, blended sunflower seeds, tomato paste, vegan Worcestershire sauce, nutritional yeast, Italian seasonings, garlic powder, dried basil, dried parsley, salt, pepper, and the flax egg.
+• Pour the lentils and quinoa into a large food processor.
+Add the roughly chopped cremini mushrooms, diced red onion, oats, sunflower seeds, tomato paste, vegan Worcestershire sauce, nutritional yeast, Italian seasonings, garlic powder, dried basil, dried parsley, salt, pepper, and the flax egg.

-• Pulse the filling on high for 1-2 minutes or until all the ingredients are broken down and combined.
+• Pulse the filling on high for 1-2 minutes or until all the ingredients are combined and broken down into small chunks.
 The mixture will be sticky but that’s normal.
-(A wet batter makes moist lentil meatballs, a dry batter would result in dry vegan meatballs.)

 • Preheat the oven to 350 degrees.

 • While the oven is heating up, line a large baking tray with parchment paper.
-Use an ice cream scoop or large spoon to scoop the filling out of the food processor into your hand and then use your palms to roll the filling into golf ball-sized vegan meatballs.
+Use a large spoon to scoop the filling out of the food processor into your hand and then use your palms to roll the filling into golf ball sized meatballs.
 The filling will make 14-15 large vegan meatballs.

-• Arrange the vegan lentil meatballs on the tray and bake them for 15-18 minutes.
-Serve the hot lentil meatballs with tomato sauce, a sprinkle of nutritional yeast (or vegan parm), and serve the meatballs over your favorite pasta.
+• Arrange the meatballs on the tray and bake them for 15-18 minutes or until browned on the outside.
+Serve with tomato sauce and a sprinkle of nutritional yeast (or vegan parm) over your favorite pasta.

 Notes

-• Store the leftover vegan meatballs in an airtight container in the fridge for 4-5 days or freeze them for a future meal.
+• Store the leftovers in an airtight container in the fridge for 2-3 days or you can freeze them for a future meal.

 Nutrition